-Oracle is continuing its journey into the heart of the southern United States with a $1.2bn investment in a new campus in Nashville, set to create 8,500 new jobs.
+Oracle is continuing its journey into the heart of the southern United States with what's said to be a $1.2bn investment in a new campus in Nashville, set to create 8,500 new jobs.

 Big Red's new base in Tennessee is set to include 1.2 million square feet of office space along the East Bank of the Cumberland River.